-I’ve been sewing since my grandmother taught me as a child to make Barbie clothes.
-Though I’m not especially gifted at needlecrafts, I do have a passion for textiles so finding the best places to buy fabric online and discount fabric shops has become a bit of an obsession.
+Anytime we move, the first thing I do is find the fabric shops near me.
+I’ve been sewing since my grandmother taught me as a child to make Barbie clothes, and though I’m not especially gifted at needlecrafts, I have a passion for textiles so finding the best places to buy fabric online and discount fabric shops has become a bit of an obsession.

-When I travel, fabric shops are always on my itinerary (near the top with antique stores, thrift shops, and flea markets).
+Likewise, when I travel, fabric shops near me are always on my itinerary (right up there with antique stores, thrift shops, and flea markets).
 In decorating my own home, choosing fabric is typically what holds me up because I love so many it’s tough to commit.
 (The storied “plumber’s sink,” and all…)

 To expand my search, I reached out to friends and colleagues who are talented entrepreneurs, designers, and seamstresses to find out what they love.
 Now, I have some new favorites, as well.
 Let me know in the comments if I’ve missed any suppliers you use with confidence; there’s no such thing as too much fabric, just too small a sewing room.